-Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+However, material weaknesses may exist that have not been identified.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.

-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying Schedule of Findings, Responses and Questioned Costs as item 2022-001 to be a significant deficiency.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+We consider the deficiency described in the accompanying Schedule of Finding, Response and Questioned Costs as item 2023-001 to be a significant deficiency.

-Report on Compliance and Other Matters
+Compliance and Other Matters

 As part of obtaining reasonable assurance about whether the Academy's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matter that is required to be reported under Government Auditing Standards.
+The results of our tests disclosed one instance of noncompliance or other matter that is required to be reported under Government Auditing Standards or Minnesota Statutes described in the Schedule of Findings, Responses and Questioned Costs as finding 2023-002.